helgestein/helao-pub/readme.md

 - install [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://www.anaconda.com/download/success), python 3 only
 - clone git repository
 - from repo directory, setup conda environment using `conda env create -f helao.yml`
-- if you need to use specific software (e.g. hamilton pumps or impedance analysis), update created conda environment using `conda env update -d helao_optional.yml`
+- if you need to use specific software (e.g. hamilton pumps or impedance analysis), update created conda environment using `conda env update -d helao_optional.yml`, also please note that for some of the instruments one needs to install the software from the manufacturer and provide the path to the software and .dll files (check config files)

 ## Simulation servers